malfattti/garden/Decadent Love.md

 	-  broadening the sense of what courthsip means
 	-  extend and stretch the term
 	-  courtship in terms of seeing each other, imposing their own ideas onto others, and the others receiving them: showing oneself and being received.
 How do those match?
-	- a problematized relationship: what is seen is not what is projected, what beign projected is not what is seen
+	- a problematized relationship: what is seen is not what is projected, what is being projected is not what is seen

-esentially problematoc relantioship

-how are they being problematized?
+	- how are they being problematized?

-the fifth edition
+- The fifth edition:

-marginalized characters - from complete exclusion
+	- marginalized characters - from complete exclusion